ropensci/mcbette/README.md

 ## How to use `mcbette` offline?

-:warning: only works on Linux and Mac
+:warning: `mcbette` only works on Linux and Mac

 ### Installation